Johannesburg to Cape Town: A 3-week itinerary for South Africa

 CurioCity Backpackers in Johannesburg, South Africa

-Where I stayed:
+Where I stayed in Johannesburg

 While in Johannesburg I stayed at CurioCity Backpackers, which happens to hold quite a bit of historical significance.
 As it turns out, the building that today houses the hostel was once the setting of the Pacific Press, which printed the magazine “The Black Sash” during the apartheid regime.
 It is rumoured that Nelson Mandela and Desmond Tutu hid out here on more than one occasion.

 The hostel had a fun, urban, welcoming vibe.
 The bar was a pretty popular spot at night (they had great deals!), but there were also quieter areas to hang out like the balcony or the little patio just behind the bar.
-Also, CurioCity Backpackers is located on Fox Street which is lined with restaurants, bars, and cool hang out spots.
+Also, CurioCity Backpackers is located on Fox Street which is lined with restaurants, bars, and cool hang-out spots.
 It’s really easy to go out at night to grab dinner and drinks in the area, plus there are security guards posted 24 on every street corner so I felt safe walking back at night.
 Some cool places to eat in Maboneng include Little Addis Cafe for some great Ethiopian food, and Pata Pata for curries or a unique biltong salad.

 Kruger National Park